garfix/nli-go/doc/manual/system-developer/anaphora-resolution.md

 ## Adding entities

 Any entity that is named in the input is added to the queue.
-This is allows a user to type the name just once and henceforth refer to him/her with a pronoun.
+This allows a user to type the name just once and henceforth refer to him/her with a pronoun.

 Any entity that is part of the range of a quant is added to the queue.
 This allows a user to refer to entities in the